mechneurolab/MRE134/README.md

 ξ=G"/2G'

-with G' representing the storage, G" the loss modulus, and |G*| the magnitude of the complex shear modulus.
+with G' representing the storage, G" the loss, and |G*| the magnitude of the complex shear modulus.

 MRE134_Stiffness3D is a zipped NifTi file that corresponds to the average shear stiffness (kPa) from 134 young adult participants in MNI space (91 x 109 x 91)